OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  We use Unix variants for hadoop and can we use microsoft windows for the same?
+##  We use Unix variants for hadoop and can we use Microsoft Windows for the same?
 In practicality, Ubuntu and Red Hat Linux are the best Operating Systems for Hadoop.
 On the other hand, Windows can be used but it is not used frequently for installing Hadoop as there are many support problems related to it.
 The frequency of crashes and the subsequent restarts makes it unattractive.
 As such, Windows is not recommended as a preferred environment for Hadoop Installation, though users can give it a try for learning purposes in the initial stage.

 [Table of Contents](#HADOOP)

-##  Which one decides the input split hdfs client or namenode?
+##  Which one decides the input split hdfs client or NameNode?
 The HDFS Client does not decide.
 It is already specified in one of the configurations through which input split is already configured.

 [Table of Contents](#HADOOP)